Emmett Matthew Hall: Legal career

 Hall was called to the bar in 1922 and spent the next thirty-five years in private practice.
 He became a leading litigator in the Saskatchewan bar, with a reputation for being hard-nosed.

 In 1928, at 29 years of age, Hall appeared in the Supreme Court of Canada as counsel for the appellants in Glenn and Babb v.
 Schofield.
 His clients were farmers who were being sued by the owner of some free-range horses.
 The horses had eaten a large amount of grain which had spilled from the farmers' grain bins.
 One of the horses died from over-eating, and others were sickened.
 The Supreme Court ruled that Hall's clients had taken reasonable steps to store their grain from spillage and dismissed the action against them.
 The case was the first of Hall's six appearances in the Supreme Court.
 Hall was successful in five of those cases, losing only one case.
 In one of his successful cases, the Supreme Court paid him the ultimate accolade for an appellate lawyer: the Court did not find it necessary to call on him in oral argument and ruled in his favour based solely on Hall's written arguments.

 Hall acted as the defence counsel in the 1928 Maloney v.
 Dealtry libel trial.
 The plaintiff John James Maloney was a prominent member of the Ku Klux Klan who came to Saskatchewan to promote the Klan in preparation for the upcoming 1929 Saskatchewan general election which had shown signs of religious tension being a decisive factor, with the Klan raising anti-immigrant and anti-Catholic fervour.
 The plaintiff accused the defendant of seditious libel for comments made in a publication he printed and which, Hall argued as counsel, were seditious because they had caused a public fracas.
 Hall lost the case and the defendant was fined $200 and prohibited from publishing such material in the future.
 The Ku Klux Klan burnt an effigy of Hall in response to his participation in the case.

-In 1935, Hall, along with a fellow Saskatoon lawyer, Paul G. Makaroff, defended the cases of many of the On-to-Ottawa trekkers against charges brought against them for their part in the Regina riot of July of that year.
+In 1935, Hall, along with a fellow Saskatoon lawyer, Peter G. Makaroff, defended the cases of many of the On-to-Ottawa trekkers against charges brought against them for their part in the Regina riot of July of that year.
 One police officer, Charles Miller was killed in the line of duty, and a trekker later died of injuries from the riot.
 Many believed that the trekkers were bolsheviks, but Hall and Makaroff believed that the riot had been provoked by the police.
 They were successful in having many of the charges quashed.
 Hall lost friends for his role in defending the trekkers.

 In 1935, Hall was appointed King’s Counsel.
 Later, he was elected a bencher of the Law Society of Saskatchewan, becoming President of the Law Society in 1952.
 He also taught law at the College of Law.